 What is VLOOKUP in Excel?

-The VLOOKUP function in Excel searches for a value in one column based on a given value in another column.
+VLOOKUP in Excel is a built-in function that searches for a value in one column based on a given value in another column.
 The formula is made of four parameters (or arguments):

-Table array: this is the cell range containing the lookup value and the value you want Excel to return (the data you're looking for).
+Lookup value: This is the value you want Excel to search for.
 Note: The lookup value must be in the first column in the given range.
 For example, if your lookup value is in cell

 A3